anadis504/Tietokantasovellus-Movie-Reviews/README.md

 * The registering of users is working
 * Signing in, logging out
 * It is possible to search for a movie already in db and read the reviews, (signed in users can add reviews)
-* Adding movies to database is still not implemented, it is alsmost there
+* Adding movies to database is also now working

+Next steps:
+* make the code more error resistent
+* definitely do something about the layout
+* add features as mentioned above

 The app can be tested at https://fast-atoll-48246.herokuapp.com/